 How I do the A/B testing

 Here’s how I do my A/B testing.
 I sit right in front of my Mjolnir 2 on my desk chair with my Hifiman HE1000v2 headphones on.
 First I listen to the entire test track on vinyl, then I listen to the entire track on digital.
 (I reverse this order 50% of the time).
 Then I listen to the two of them with about a 10 second delay: I start the vinyl, listen for 10 seconds, then start the digital and listen for 10 seconds, then switch back until I hear something interesting, then listen to it on the trailing track (I’ll swap the leading/following track source 50% of the time).
-Then I start then both at the same time and toggle directly between the two.
+Then I start them both at the same time and toggle directly between the two.
 (This is usually the best way to appreciate differences.)
 I make notes throughout (on the Notes app on my laptop), focusing not just on which sounds best, but primarily on how they sound different.

 I switch between the two sources with the Mjolnir’s two-way input switch (it only has two inputs: single-ended and balanced).
 This is a mechanical switch: up is balanced, down is single-ended.
 I do my best to keep the volume at the same level.
 Usually, balanced digital is louder, so when I switch inputs I also toggle the Mjolnir’s high/low gain switch, which is right next to the input switch.
 I then correct with the volume knob.
 I know loud sounds are generally perceived as sounding better, so it’s important I keep levels the same.
 My system isn’t perfect, but it’s the best I could come up with.